Unbuensitio/cordova-plugin-media-capture/README.md

 ### iOS Quirks

 - The __limit__ property is ignored.
 Only one video is recorded per invocation.
 - iOS supports an additional __quality__ property, to allow capturing video at different qualities.
 A value of `1` means high quality and value of `0` ( the default ) means low quality, suitable for MMS messages.
+  Additionally 480, 540, 720 have been added to represent a forced resolution.
   See [here](https://developer.apple.com/reference/uikit/uiimagepickercontrollerqualitytype?language=objc) for more details.
   A value of 0 corresponds to UIImagePickerControllerQualityTypeMedium (the default value of the [UIImagePickerController.videoQuality](https://developer.apple.com/reference/uikit/uiimagepickercontroller/1619154-videoquality?language=objc) property)
   A value of 1 corresponds to UIImagePickerControllerQualityTypeHigh